bradshawsguide/website/src/content/02-routes/47-london-to-richmond-staines-wokingham-and-reading/route.md

 ----
 title: Windsor and Richmond Branch
 ----
-today: Waterloo to Reading Line
+title_later: Waterloo to Reading Line
 ----
 description: London to Richmond, Staines, Wokingham and Reading
 ----